deacademy/airflow-with-aws-eks/README.md

 Step 8: Test if kubectl installed sucessfully now.
 It should display latest version for you <br/>
 `kubectl version --client`

-Step 9: Download and install Helm3 package
+Step 9: Download and install Helm3 package <br />
 `curl -sSL https://raw.githubusercontent.com/helm/helm/master/scripts/get-helm-3 | bash`

 Step 10: Test if Helm3 installed sucessfully now.
 It should display latest version for you <br/>